 Will I be able to apply for internal funding?

-A limited amount of ocal "seed corn" funding is available to Advanced Fellows and other academics on a competitive basis to foster new research ideas.
+A limited amount of local "seed corn" funding is available to Advanced Fellows and other academics on a competitive basis to foster new research ideas.

 Will I receive assistance in applying for additional grants?

-If this is allowed by the ruiles of your Fellowship, a Research Facilitator may be able to assist you in the process of writing grants to obtain additional funding, for example, from the EU Commission, the ERC and the Engineering and Physical Sciences Research Council - UK.
+If this is allowed by the ruiles of your Fellowship, a Research Facilitator may be able to assist you in the process of writing grants to obtain additional funding to be held at Oxford, for example, from the European Commission (including ERC) and the UK Research Councils.

 What will my career prospects be at the end of the Fellowship?